-Why are rainbows curved? | EarthSky.org
+Here’s why rainbows have a curved or arcing shape

 And this one (it took pain to write it) explains why we see rainbows and halos.

 Phew!
-Thanks from EarthSky to all the smart and knowledgable people who contributed to this explanation!
+Thanks from EarthSky to all the smart and knowledgeable people who contributed to this explanation.

-Bottom line: Why are rainbows curved?
-When you look at a rainbow, you’re not seeing a flat two-dimensional image on the dome of sky.
-You’re seeing light along a three-dimensional cone, with your eyes at the tip.
-The circle of a rainbow – or arc, assuming the bottom part of the circle is hidden by your horizon – appears as a flat, two-dimensional section of that cone.